Agomelatine (pronounced a-go-mel-a-tin)

 Things you must do

-Tell your doctor if you have experienced signs or symptoms of potential liver injury (such as dark urine, light coloured stools,
+Seek advice from your doctor immediately if you develop signs or symptoms of potential

-yellow skin/eyes, pain in the upper right abdomen, new-onset and unexplained fatigue).
-Stop taking VALDOXAN and tell your
+in your upper right abdomen, new-onset and unexplained fatigue).
+Your doctor may advise

 Tell your doctor immediately if you become pregnant while taking VALDOXAN.

 Tell all doctors, dentists and healthcare professionals who are treating you that

 Do not take any other medications, whether they require a prescription or not, without